Skip to Content

 2. Your Hair Products Contain Damaging Ingredients

-Some hair products like hair spray and conditioners contain alcohol, which is a must-avoid for anyone with gray hair.
-Alcohol dries out your hair, which is something that people with gray hair don’t need any help with.
-Other ingredients to avoid are sulfates, another additive in shampoos and body washes as a preservative.
+Some hair products like hairsprays and conditioners contain drying, short-chain alcohols (like ethanol or SD alcohol), which you should avoid if you have gray hair.
+This type of alcohol dries out your hair, which is something that people with gray hair don’t need any help with.

 While you may not be able to avoid every drying ingredient, there are a few more to keep an eye on, such as:

-There are several options available without the above ingredients – just look at the label before purchasing a new hair product.
+There are several options available without the above ingredients; just look at the label before purchasing a new hair product.

 3. You Don’t Filter Your Hard Water